Tasha876/Project1/README.md

 ### Summary of Functionality

-* You can view weather information for the current day in a popular city of your choosing*.
+* You can view weather information for the current day in a popular city of your choosing.
 This information includes the UV index, current temperature, wind speed, humidity, and weahter conditions.
 * You can view a weather forecast for the same city.
-This information includes current temperature, humidity, and weather conditions
+This information includes current temperature, humidity, and weather conditions.
-* The background color for the current day adjusts depending on the time of day in that city
+* The background color for the current day adjusts depending on the time of day in that city.

 <a name="visuals"></a>
 ## 2. Visuals